-The last two years have seen unprecedented changes to how entrepreneurs start and run small businesses.
-If you’re feeling a little lost, or unsure of what to expect next, you’re hardly alone.
+The past few years have seen unprecedented changes to how entrepreneurs start and run small businesses.
+If you’re feeling a little lost or unsure of what to expect next, you’re hardly alone.

 Thankfully, we have data that can help you with both.

-In our annual Future of Commerce report, we asked both business decision makers and consumers what matters to them in this new era of commerce.
-With that information, we’ve identified seven key small business trends to pay attention to in the new year, including what customers are looking for, how to gain an edge in how you ship, and how businesses plan to invest in themselves.
+In our annual Future of Commerce report, we asked both business decision-makers and consumers what matters to them in this new era of commerce.
+With that information, we identified seven key small business trends to pay attention to in the new year, including what customers are looking for, how to gain an edge in how you ship, and how businesses plan to invest in themselves.

 These insights will help you future-proof your small business and remain resilient.